srinivasyadav18/xapian-gsoc-plan/proposal.rst

       * Document EsetIterator,MsetIterator,ESet,MSet,RSet classes using godoc and reStructuredText.(2 days)

-      * Providing Automated tests for classes so far implemented.(2 days) June 29th :
+      * Providing tests for classes so far implemented with go test package and edit Makefile for adding new tests.(2 days)

+  June 29th :
       * Phase 1 Evaluation.

 Second Month :